Nancy Valverde

-Nancy Valverde (born March 6, 1932) is a Chicana lesbian icon of Los Angeles, CA.
+Nancy Valverde (March 5, 1932 – March 25, 2024) was an American Chicana LGBT rights activist and pioneer in Los Angeles, California, who was considered a lesbian icon.

 Early life

-Born on March 6, 1932, in Deming, New Mexico, to Mexican American parents, Nancy Valverde and her father moved to Lincoln Heights, then a predominantly Chicano neighborhood in Los Angeles when she was nine years old.
+Born on March 5, 1932, in Deming, New Mexico, to Mexican-American parents, Nancy Valverde and her father moved to Lincoln Heights, then a predominantly Chicano neighborhood in Los Angeles when she was nine years old.

 Work

-Nancy started working at the age of eleven picking apricots and cotton in Santa Paula and Tulare County, California.
+Valverde started working at the age of eleven picking apricots and cotton in Santa Paula and Tulare County, California.
 At thirteen, she assisted the women who worked in the kitchen at a local neighborhood restaurant, where she continued to work even when the restaurant switched owners and became a Mexican owned bakery.
 Even though she did not have a driver's license, she worked driving pastry deliveries around Los Angeles.
 At the age of seventeen, she worked as a manager for an apartment complex, after first working for the apartment complex doing painting jobs.
 She later became a barber.
 Since she had not completed her education beyond elementary school, she could not enter barber school, but upon passing an IQ test, she received her barbers license.
 Though she was paid less than her male colleagues, it was her work at a local barbershop in East Los Angeles that made her famous.